AndreaBe99/FoCG-project/markdown/step-by-step_guide.md

             }
         ```

-6. For each path-trace type function, in `yocto_pathtrace.cpp` adjust the code for:
+6. For the second approach (I implement this approach only for spheres and cones), for each path-trace type function, in `yocto_pathtrace.cpp` adjust the code for:
     - the parameters of `intersect_scene_bvh()`, in all the shader function like `trace_path()` or `trace_pathdirect()`...

         ```cpp